Bang-Bang Boosting of RRTs

+Putting these results together, a control $\histu$ can be determined for any $t_w$, unless it is in the gap interval.
+If $t_w \geq t_{mirror}$ and $q_{init} \geq 0$, then a four-piece solution is obtained by: 1) maximum deceleration to rest from $\xinit$, 2) waiting for time $t_w - t_{mirror}$, 3) maximum deceleration to $x_{mirror}$, and 4) maximum acceleration to $\xgoal$.
+A symmetric equivalent solution applies for $q_{init} \leq 0$.
+If $t_w \in [t^*,t_{limit}]$, then the two-piece solution from (\ref{eqn:bc_pos}) and (\ref{eqn:bc_vel}) is used (this method could even be applied if $t_w \geq t_{mirror}$, but this was not attempted).

 Now suppose that the optimal times have been calculated for $n$ double integrators to start at some $\xinit$ and end at some $\xgoal$.
 In the worst case, every double integrator could have a gap interval.
 The problem is to find the smallest time $t$ such that $t \geq t^*$ and $t \not \in (t_{limit},t_{mirror})$.
 If a double integrator has no gap interval, then that part of the condition is dropped.
+A simple algorithm is contained in the proof of the following proposition:

+\begin{proposition} The time-optimal steering problem for $n$ double integrators can be solved in $O(n \lg n)$ time. \end{proposition}

-A simple line sweeping algorithm \cite{DebVanOveSch97} solves the problem as follows.
-Sort the optimal, limit, and mirror times for all double integrators into a single array.
+{\bf Proof:} A simple line sweeping algorithm \cite{DebVanOveSch97} achieves the bound as follows.
+Sort the optimal, limit, and mirror times for all double integrators into a single array of length $O(n)$.
 Sweep incrementally across the array, starting from the shortest time.
 In each step increment or decrement a counter of the number of double integrators that have a solution; $t_{limit}$ causes decrementing and the other two cases cause incrementing.
-The method terminates with the optimal $t$ when all $n$ integrators have a solution.
-The method takes time $O(n\lg n)$ time due to the initial sorting.
-Thus:
+Each step takes $O(1)$ time.
+The method terminates with the optimal $t$ when all $n$ integrators admit a solution.
+The overall algorithm takes time $O(n\lg n)$ time due to the initial sorting.

-\begin{proposition} The line-sweep algorithm solves the optimal waiting problem in $O(n \lg n)$ time for $n$ double integrators. \end{proposition}